alodium/widget-task/README.md

 #### things i did
 - made something testable in boilerplate (trying to follow the tdd approach at least in the react part)
+- after the meeting, i overthrow bdd and just made it simply work
+- i also removed the point that this code should work on every page, because we are in the react context
+##### workflow
+- boilerplating
+- minimum app and tests
+- minimum selection component
+- type widget
+- minimum widget component
+- actions / reducer
+- provider / store
+- more detail on lifecycle method to fullfil fade requirement
+- this took loke 5 hours (honestly the eslinter of create-react-app) is really messy and took me qquite some time
+##### TODO
+- make widget x-able on close, but this needs a hoc
+- queue for more then 1one widget